 (B) Is produced, extracted, or converted after extraction, for use for a commercial, medical, or research activity; and

 (d) Any discrete source of naturally occurring radioactive material, other than source material, that:

 (i) The commission, in consultation with the Administrator of the Environmental Protection Agency, the Secretary of Energy, the Secretary of Homeland Security, and the head of any other appropriate federal agency determines would pose a threat similar to the threat posed by a discrete source of radium 226 to the public health and safety or the common defense and security; and

-(ii) Before, on, or after August 8, 2005, is extracted or converted after extraction for use for in a commercial, medical, or research activity.
+(ii) Is extracted or converted after extraction for use for in a commercial, medical, or research activity.

 (19) "Calibration" means the determination of (a) the response or reading of an instrument relative to a series of known radiation values over the range of the instrument, or (b) the strength of a source of radiation relative to a standard.